Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Koszulity and Gradings

-Given a graded abelian category $\cA$, the Grothendieck group is a $\mZ[q,q^{-1}]$-module where $q^r$ acts by shifting the grading by $+r$.
+Given a graded abelian category $\cA$, the Grothendieck group is a $\mZ[q,q^{-1}]$-module where $q^r$ acts by shifting the grading up by $r$.
 The $\mQ(q)$-vector space obtained by extension of scalars is denoted $K_0(\cA)$.
-In particular, we have $K_0\left(\hat{\cO}^\mathfrak{q}(n)\right)$ with the induced action of the graded special projective functors for any parabolic $\mathfrak{q}$.
-We describe this now in detail.
+In particular, we have $K_0\left(\hat{\cO}^\pp(n)\right)$ with the induced action of the graded special projective functors.
+We describe this now in detail and generalize it to more general parabolics.